 The income tax implications of constructing and paying for leasehold improvements are varied, and structuring these lease transactions properly can produce significant tax savings.

 Nonresidential leasehold improvements are typically depreciated using the straight line method over 39 years.
 Tenant improvements placed in service on or after January 1, 2018 that meet certain qualifications are classified as “qualified improvement property.”
 Congress had intended for qualified improvement property to be eligible for a 15 year recovery period and 100% bonus depreciation.
 However, due to a drafting error in the law, the current statute does not reduce the recovery period to 15 years or allow for bonus depreciation on qualified improvement property.
 Therefore, under current law qualified improvement property is depreciated using the straight line depreciation method over a 39-year period and is not eligible for bonus depreciation.
-Hopefully this glitch will be rectified in a technical corrections or other tax bill before the end of this year.

 However, if these improvements meet the requirements to be “qualified real property” under IRC Section 179, and the other requirements of Section 179 are met, they may be eligible to be immediately expensed.